 We will make mistakes because we all make mistakes.
 At least not being carried away by the current or the custom is the minimum that the children deserve and a sample.

-The second issue that concerns the home environment is the way in which we relate to adults.
-Even when there is a serious separation or difference of opinion, it would be very important to speak and treat us with respect.
+The second issue that concerns the home environment is how we relate to adults.
+Even when there is a severe separation or difference of opinion, it would be essential to speak and treat us with respect.
 Not to insult us or allow the child to witness conversations that he cannot understand.

-Neither shouting, nor disrespect, nor harmful irony behaviors that benefit children at all.
-In fact, if this occurs in coexistence, it should be the parent’s responsibility to avoid it and develop respectful ways of dealing with their conflicts.
+Neither shouting, not showing disrespect, not using harmful irony behaviors that benefit children at all.
+If this occurs in coexistence, it should be the parent’s responsibility to avoid it and develop respectful ways of dealing with their conflicts.

-If we already talk about serious situations, it is essential to ask for help.
-A child who witnesses violence in his home is also a victim of violence.
+If we already talk about dangerous situations, it is essential to ask for help.
+A child who witnesses violence in his home is also a victim of abuse.